 “This is the other secret that real artists know and wannabe writers don’t.
 When we sit down each day and do our work, power concentrates around us.
 The Muse takes note of our dedication.
 She approves.
 We have earned favor in her sight.
 When we sit down and work, we become like a magnetized rod that attracts iron filings.
 Ideas come.
 Insights accrete.”

-Saul Bellow said it like this, “You never have to anything you got up in the middle of the night to write.”
+Saul Bellow said it like this, “You never have to change anything you got up in the middle of the night to write.”

 But just because the words and ideas might appear when you pay attention and work at it doesn’t make it easy.
 Why?
 Because we writers are always our own worst critics.
 After all, as Thomas Mann said, “A writer is someone for whom writing is more difficult than it is for other people.”